Making Sense of Industrial IoT Platforms

 Once we have solved the battery problem, the next goal is to migrate away from the industry-standard approach of cobbling together an IoT infrastructure from a series of disparate pieces of hardware and software—and instead look for a unified, end-to-end system.

-An out-of-the-box IoT platform that works as a seamless unit—from hardware to software, from data acquisition through data analysis.
+An out-of-the-box industrial IoT platform that works as a seamless unit—from hardware to software, from data acquisition through data analysis.